& F4 Collective

 Many of Kelsey’s photographs are landscapes, but this set of images are whimsical, clearly set up in a studio they have been planned and executed with care.
-The image of the man in the rain has even been augmented – the glass plate appears to have been deliberately spattered with a dark inky substance that has been wiped away very carefully over the man’s face so that he is clearly visible.
+The image of the man in the rain has even been augmented – the glass plate appears to have been deliberately spattered with a dark inky substance that has been wiped away very carefully from over the man’s face so that he is clearly visible.

-Staged photography formed a vital part in early photographic production, ironically, often as a strategy for achieving higher degrees of realism due to the awkward nature of the technology.
+Staged photography formed a vital part in early photographic production, ironically often as a strategy for achieving higher degrees of realism due to the awkward nature of the technology.

 F4: Moana.
 2007 Family portrait pictorially referencing the photograph of ‘Taonui Hikaka; Leading Ngati Maniapoto chiefs including Rewi Maniapoto’ c1881(?).
 Photograph by Alfred Burton.
 Hocken Collections, Uare Taoka o Hakena, University of Otago, New Zealand.

 Kelsey Collection, an unknown man wearing a Korowai.